If you're looking for alcohol or drug addiction help near Milton, Glasgow - you'll already know how confusing the options can be.

 Tapering down alcohol intake independently, without professional assistance, can be extremely dangerous and is expressly *not* recommended.

 It goes without saying that you should always see your qualified doctor prior to entering alcohol treatment.
-There can be no exceptions to this, to ensure your safety.
+This is a must.

 Have you handled many clients with a drug/alcohol intake and case history like my own?